06 February 2019

 The potential impact of Brexit on construction contracts

-There is currently no clear picture of what will happen on 29th March.
-Whether a Brexit deal is reached or not, the full process could extend far beyond this date given the extent to which our laws, regulations, and economic activity are now woven into the EU.
+There is currently no clear picture of what will happen on after Brexit.
+Whether a deal is reached or not, the full process could extend far beyond the withdrawal date given the extent to which our laws, regulations, and economic activity are now woven into the EU.

 Below, our Construction team has considered the impact Brexit may have on construction contracts and what you can do now to prepare.

 Some of the potential issues which may impact on the construction industry may be due to:

 - Increases or changes in tariffs on imported goods and materials;

 - Delays or extra administrative burdens on imported goods and materials during the customs process;

 - Changes in the availability of workers;

 - A decrease in the value of the pound and the associated increase in cost of materials sourced from the EU; and